 Extended Learning Program (ELP)

-The Extended Learning Program supports the mission of Salt Lake City School District to advocate for all students, provide the highest quality education, and prepare students for a future of opportunities.
+The Extended Learning Program supports the mission of Salt Lake City School District (SLCSD) to cultivate a love of learning in a diverse and inclusive school community, committed to educational excellence and integrity.
+In collaboration with families and community, we hold high expectations for all students, respond effectively to individual needs, and provide a safe, healthy environment in which every student can learn the academic, problem-solving and social skills required for success in college, career, and life.
 The district has designed and implemented an Extended Learning Program to meet the cognitive and affective needs of identified gifted students.
-Through ELP, a continuum of program options provide a beneficial learning environment and curriculum designed to meet the needs of academically gifted students.
+Through ELP, a continuum of program options provides a beneficial learning environment and curriculum designed to meet the needs of gifted/talented and high ability students.

 Discovering Through Depth and Complexity